-Armed with these remarkable levels of support and validation, Holocaust Learning UK is now ready to launch its 2022 Programme.
+Armed with these remarkable levels of support and validation, Holocaust Learning UK launched its 2022 Programme.

-Holocaust Learning UK is pleased to announce the RE-LAUNCH of Out of the Darkness: Janine’s Story to schools and colleges to screen from 17th January to 31st May 2022.
+Holocaust Learning UK is pleased to announce the RE-LAUNCH of Out of the Darkness: Janine’s Story to schools and colleges to screen.

-Holocaust Learning UK is also proud to announce the launch of a brand new, 15 minute film for school assemblies for use on or around Holocaust Memorial Day (27th January) 2022.
+Holocaust Learning UK is also proud to announce the launch of a brand new, 15 minute film for school assemblies for use on or around Holocaust Memorial Day (27th January).
 The Assembly Film includes the testimonies of a number of Holocaust Survivors and provides a powerful and engaging memorial experience suitable for students aged 11 – 18.
-It will be available for schools to screen to students from 17th January to 17th February 2022.

 Out of the Darkness: Janine’s Story and Out of the Darkness: Assembly Film, together with all supporting teacher resources, are provided free of charge to schools.